theresagonz/book-bytes/README.md

 # BookBytes

 Welcome to BookBytes where you can discover awesome new books or rediscover old favorites.
+Read the first few paragraphs of a random book in a category you choose, then decide whether you want more information.

 ## Installation